coollabsio/coolify/README.md

-# Coolify
+# Coolify v4 Beta

 An open-source & self-hostable Heroku / Netlify alternative.

-# v4
+# Beta

-You are checking the next-gen of Coolify here, aka v4.
+You are checking the next-gen of Coolify, aka v4.
 Hi 👋

-Thinks will be added here incrementally through PR's.
+It is still in beta, lots of improvements will come every day.
+Things could break, but we are working hard to make it stable as soon as possible.
+If you find any bugs, please report them.

+Automatic updates are available, so you will receive the latest version as soon as it is released.

+If you are looking for v3, check out the [v3 branch](https://github.com/coollabsio/coolify/tree/v3).

+## What's new?

+Well, the whole tech stack changed, core is different, so yeah, a lot.

 # Installation